Greenhouse Climate Control November 17, 2016 – Posted in: Air Movers, Blog, Dehumidifiers

 By keeping the ambient temperature inside the greenhouse low and moderating the temperature in response to the exterior weather conditions, you can keep the humidity levels in check.

-Keeping the air flowing is one of the best ways to reduce ambient humidity.
+Keeping the air flowing is one of the ways to reduce ambient humidity.
 A greenhouse without ventilation can easily stagnate, raising the humidity levels and contributing to problems with plant growth.
 If you’ve ever walked into an unventilated storage facility during summer, you’re familiar with the sensation.

 Keeping the air moving, through the use of fans or air movers, is one of the easiest ways to control humidity.